davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ## HSM

-using HSMs within a Fabric network will have an impact on performance.
+Using HSMs within a Fabric network will have an impact on performance.
 It's not possible to quantify the impact here but things like the performance of the HSM and the network connection to the HSM will impact the Fabric network.

 If you have configured Peers, Orderers, Clients to use an HSM then anything that requires signing such as blocks by orderers, endorsements and block events by peers and all client requests will be done by the HSM so you can see that the HSM is involved in all the major activities that the nodes perform.